Postpartum Doula Support

 What is a Postpartum Doula?

-A Postpartum Doula is a trained support person who offers non-judgmental and evidence-based support to new parents in the period after birth.
-The postpartum period, sometimes called the fourth trimester, is the first 6 weeks after the birth of your baby.
-A birth doula supports you during labor, birth, and delivery, but a postpartum doula lends a hand and offers knowledge and support once you bring your baby home.
+A Postpartum Doula is a trained support person who provides non-judgmental, evidence-based care to new parents during the postpartum period, also known as the fourth trimester, which encompasses the first six weeks after birth.
+Unlike a birth doula, who assists during labor, birth, and delivery, a postpartum doula offers guidance, practical help, and emotional support once the baby is home, helping families navigate the transition to parenthood.

 resources